Hanukkah - A Feast of Lights

 * * * * *

-Here's another quiz for those interested in a little Internet research!
+QUIZ #2: Here's another quiz requiring a little Internet research.
 (Some of the articles cited below are connected with the questions above, and will provide you with deeper insights into the Hanukkah festival, its customs and its songs).

 1. What, exactly, was the Hanukkah miracle?